 07 Feb Tender Settlement in Real Estate

-Q. If the Seller is in breach of contract (eg. where the seller can not remove a mortgage or caveat over the title by the settlement date), can the Buyer claim damages for that breach without tendering the balance of the purchase price, to show they were ready, willing and able to complete the Contract?
+If the seller is in breach of contract, can the Buyer claim damages for that breach without tendering the balance of the purchase price, to show they were ready, willing, and able to complete the Contract?

-For a successful tendering of property, contact an independent legal service to help you at your best interest.
+For a successful tendering of property, contact an independent legal service to help you in your best interest.